 ASIO mode is available in Systemwide Audio Settings and you can relaunch Systemwide in ASIO or Wasapi mode at any given time.
 There are some key differences with Systemwide in ASIO mode:

-- A new 'ASIO control panel' option is available - this will open the currently assigned output devices' ASIO driver settings
+- A new 'ASIO control panel' option is available - this will open the devices' ASIO driver settings

 - Only ASIO capable devices will show up as available output options